smatechnologies/opcon-docs/docs/events/types.md

 ### $JOB:QUEUED

 The $JOB:QUEUED event tracks user-submitted jobs on the IBM i and z/OS platforms.
 This event is only passed between the LSAM and the SAM.
 If a running job is requested, the multi-instance setting on the job is honored.
-By default, this event must be submitted to an active schedule, or the event is rejected.
+This event must be submitted to an active schedule, or the event is rejected, unless the AdHoc schedule name is used.
+See additional notes about the AdHoc job under the event [$JOB:TRACK](./types#jobtrack).

 :::note